Extracting Weighted Finite Automata from Recurrent Neural Networks for Natural Languages: Weighted Automata Extraction Scheme

 Another simple idea is to use the uniform distribution over states for fairness.
 In \cite{weiss2019}, the uniform distribution is used as the transition distribution for unseen tokens in the context of formal language tasks.
 However, for natural language processing, this solution still loses information of the current word, despite that it avoids the weight vanishment over states.
 We refer to this solution as \textit{uniform filling}. \cite{zhang2021} uses the \textit{synonym} transition distribution for an unseen token at a certain state.
 However, it increases the computation overhead when performing inference on test data, since it requires to calculate and sort the distance between the available tokens at a certain state and the unseen token.

-To this end, we propose an empirical approach to constructing the transition matrices with reference to the semantics, i.e. the probabilistic distribution over labels, of the abstract states $\hat S$.
-Specifically, we evaluate the similarity between all abstract states once and for all and fill the missing rows based on the transition distribution in other states.
+\zm{To this end, we propose a novel approach to constructing the transition matrices based on two empirical observations.
+First, each abstract state $\hat s \in \hat S$ has explicit semantics, i.e. the probabilistic distribution over labels, and similar abstract states tend to share more similar transition behaviours.
+The similarity of abstract states is defined by their semantic distance as follows. }

 \begin{definition}[State Distance] For two abstract states $\hat s_1$ and $\hat s_2$, the distance between $\hat s_1$ and $\hat s_2 $ is defined by the Euclidean distance between their center: \end{definition}